-- Automatically assigned public IP addresses
+- Static public IP addresses

-- If the billing method of the ECS instance is pay-as-you-go, your account must not have overdue payments.
+- If the ECS instance is billed on a pay-as-you-go basis, make sure that your account does not have overdue payments.

-- If the billing method of the ECS instance is subscription, you cannot convert the public IP address within 24 hours before the expiration date.
+- If the ECS instance is billed on a subscription basis, you cannot convert the static public IP address within 24 hours before the ECS instance expires.

-- If the billing method of the ECS instance is subscription, the Internet bandwidth must be billed on a pay-by-data-transferbasis.
-If the Internet bandwidth is billed on a pay-by-bandwidth basis, you can log on to the console and choose upgrade or downgrade to change the billing method of the Internet bandwidth to pay-by-traffic, and then convert the public IP address to an EIP.
+- If the ECS instance is billed on a subscription basis, make sure that the Internet bandwidth is billed on a pay-by-data-transfer basis.
+If the Internet bandwidth is billed on a pay-by-bandwidth basis, you must modify the billing method of the Internet bandwidth before you can convert the static public IP address.
 For more information, see Overview of instance upgrade and downgrade.

 - Log on to the ECS console.